heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 services.

-The game [Factorio](https://www.factorio.com/) (a video game where you build and manage factories) is another good example of an application that make usage of the UDP protocol when playing on a multiplayer server:
+The game [Factorio](https://www.factorio.com/) (a video game where you build and manage factories) is another good example of an application that makes use of the UDP protocol when playing on a multiplayer server:

 > Factorio uses UDP only.
 The game builds its own "reliable delivery" layer